BetterThanTomorrow/calva/README.md

 $ lein repl
 ```

-Adding whatever options you need.
-WHen the repl has started, if you only use Clojure, start VS Code and open the project root directory.
+WHen the repl has started, start VS Code and open the project root directory.
 The extension will then connect, and you are ready to bend the laws of nature using Clojure.

 Yay! 🍾 🎆 ✨